fnando/cpf_cnpj/README.md

 ### Ruby API

-This library has the same API for both CNPJ/CPF, so only one of them is documented below.
+This library has this API for both CNPJ/CPF, so only one of them is
+documented:

 ```ruby
 require "cpf_cnpj"